iapyeh/GGeditor/README.rst

 #.
 Convert inline links into reST link markup.

 #.
-Convert list items into reST list.

-#.
-Binding the Google doc with the Github file, then commit it directly to the Github.

-#.
-Nested list is supported.
+List and nested list

 Unsupported Google Docs Features:
 *********************************

 The Google Docs is a powerful editor, not all features are supported to convert to reST markups.
 Below is the manifest (included but not limited to)

-* Page header and page footer

-* Math equations

-* Drawings

 * Charts

 * Comments

+* Drawings

+* List style

+* Math equations

+* Multi column

+* Page break

+* Page header and page footer

 * Page numbering

-* Page break

 Known Issues:
 *************